sourcegraph/about/content/blogposts/2022/code-intelligence-platform.md

 - Trying to figure out the best way to call a function?
 Code search shows you a semi-exhaustive list of call sites.
 Code intelligence is seeing how the code owners of that function themselves have recently been calling that function.
 - Need to debug an issue in code?
 Code search helps you navigate within the same project to understand it.
 Code intelligence is seeing what changed and why, and trace calls across projects and dependencies/dependents.
 - Need to see how your team's API is being used?
 Code search shows you a list of file locations.
 Code intelligence shows which other teams are using it and the trend of usage over time.
 - Want to fix or improve something across your entire codebase?
 Code search helps you find the spots that need fixing.
 Code intelligence pushes up a quick fix everywhere, tracks its progress, and monitors for regressions.
-Sourcegraph does this today with Batch Changes.
+Sourcegraph already does this with Batch Changes.

 Today, we're announcing Sourcegraph 4.0, the code intelligence platform for devs to unblock themselves and code better.
 We've spent 9 years building the underlying foundation of code search to be fast, secure, and scalable across ~10^11 lines of code for the world's most demanding software teams, from 4 of 5 FAANG companies and 4 of the top 10 U.S. banks, to companies launching satellites into space and the leaders in autonomous transportation.